CommunityToolkit/Maui.NativeLibraryInterop/README.md

 - Requires the same effort as traditional bindings to resolve dependency chains (notably on Android)
 - When using Swift, the ```@objc``` attribute is required to generate Objective-C compatible headers

-### When to choose Slim Bindings vs Full Bindings
+### Slim Bindings vs. Full Bindings

-While slim bindings are a very effective approach to interop with native libraries, they may not always be the best fit for your project.
+Should you use a slim binding or a full binding?
+Slim bindings are a very effective approach to interop with native libraries, but they may not always be the best fit for your project.
 Generally, if you are already maintaining bindings and are comfortable continuing to do so, there's no need to change approaches.
-It may also be worth considering a full binding if the library you are needing to interop with has a large API surface and you need to use the majority of those APIs, or if you are a vendor of a library/SDK and you are wanting to support .NET Mobile/MAUI developers in consuming your library.
-The existing tools and methods for traditional full bindings aren't going away, this is simply another alternative technique which is in some cases much easier to understand, implement, and maintain.
+It may also be worth considering a full binding if the library you are needing to interop with has a large API surface and you need to use the majority of those APIs, or if you are a vendor of a library/SDK and you are wanting to support .NET MAUI developers in consuming your library.
+The existing tools and methods for traditional full bindings aren't going away; this is simply an alternative technique which is in some cases much easier to understand, implement, and maintain.

-## Goals / Samples

-As previously mentioned, the hardest part in creating a Slim binding is setting up the native projects, getting the correct native dependencies referenced in those projects, and then referencing the output of those native projects from a .NET Binding library project and .NET MAUI app.

-The goal of this repository is first to help provide an easier to use starting point for developers to build from and customize for their own app's needs.

-### Where are the NuGet Packages?

-Initially the goal is to provide a foundation to build off of, as the API's everyone needs from a given native library may vary.
-However we also recognize that there may be cases where most developers do need the same set of API's and we will monitor feedback in this area and may eventually decide there's enough value to a group of developers to warrant publishing packages to consume.
-Stay tuned!

 ## Environment setup